lemppu/openrw/rwgame/config/README.md

 is given as a template parameter in compile time.

 Actual layers are stored in an internal public array `layers`.
-Layer can be set by calling a templated function of setLayer with a reference to a layer and an index number.
+Layer can be set by calling a templated function `setLayer` with a reference to a layer and an index number.
 The function is implemented in the header file and there is no guard for the index.